 Employer Nomination Scheme Visa (186) – It is for skilled workers who want to work in Australia.
 This visa involves a two-step process, firstly, nomination by an approved Australian employer and then an application under the nominated stream.
 It is part of the Permanent Employer Sponsored Visa programme.

 It is for skilled workers who want to work in regional Australia.
 This visa involves a two-step process, firstly, nomination by an approved Australian employer and then an application under the nominated stream.
 It is part of the Permanent Employer Sponsored Visa program.

 Skilled Migration Independent Visa (189)

-This is a permanent residency visa, point based system designed for people with occupation on the SOL who are not being sponsored by Australian employers through job offer.
+This is a permanent residency visa, a point-based system designed for people with an occupation on the SOL who are not being sponsored by Australian employers through job offer.